 We even play Bangladesh's national sport - Kabaddi - in Australia, although our fledgling national team has a long way to go, if its performance at the recent World Cup in Malaysia is any indication!
 Now there is an opportunity - Kabbadi diplomacy!

-Trade & Agriculture
+Trade and Agriculture